The 3 IoT Security Fundamentals Startups Need to Know

 What’s more, software-based only security won’t cut it.
 Unlike hardware, software can be modified, overwritten and duplicated.
 Efficient IoT security therefore relies on hardware roots of trust—components that perform specific security functions—speaking standard widely used protocols that due to their omnipresence can be immediately noticed, proofed and corrected.

 What to do next to secure your startup’s IoT solution

 The only thing we know for good about what we are deploying today is that it will need fixes and upgrades in the future.
-The good news is, all you need to do to get started is find what’s free to you and begin to implement it, whether you leverage resources like Hardware Studio or other think tanks on implementing both software and hardware-based security.
+The good news is, all you need to do to get started is find what’s free to you and begin to implement it.

 You’ll need to keep this article handy, though, as you further define your product and get ready for production.
 Ensure if you engage with a partner that during a pre-production run, they can prove out security protocols even at very limited volume with at a very low cost.
 When designing for manufacturability and scale, have the same check-in.